AmpersandTarski/TheToolsWeUse/installation_of_rap.md

 #### 3. Uploading and running RAP3

-A quick way to install is to copy existing RAP3 code on your server.
-This allows you to test whether you can get the application live and visible to your users.
+A quick way to install is to copy the source code of RAP3 on your server and compile it with Ampersand.
+That gives you the RAP3 webapplication.
+You will find the complete Ampersand source code of RAP3 on [https://github.com/AmpersandTarski/RAP](https://github.com/AmpersandTarski/RAP).
+The main file is ``./RAP3/RAP3.adl``.

 #### 4. Filling the Git repository with Ampersand files and Ampersand models

-The source code of Ampersand and the source code of RAP3 must be downloaded from GitHub.
-The following repositories are used:

-* Ampersand: _**development**_ branch \([https://github.com/AmpersandTarski/Ampersand/tree/development](https://github.com/AmpersandTarski/Ampersand/tree/development)\).
-This contains the source code of Ampersand.
-* ampersand-models: _**master**_ branch \([https://github.com/AmpersandTarski/ampersand-models.git](https://github.com/AmpersandTarski/ampersand-models.git)\).
-This contains the source code of RAP3.
+If you don't have an Ampersand compiler, you can build one using the Haskell sources of that compiler.
+You will find the source code on the development branch of the Ampersand repository \([https://github.com/AmpersandTarski/Ampersand/tree/development](https://github.com/AmpersandTarski/Ampersand/tree/development)\).

-The source code of Ampersand is needed to build an Ampersand compiler.
-The source code of RAP3 is needed to compile and generate the RAP3 webapplication.
-You need Git to create a local clone of these repositories.
-Git is preferred over copying the files, because it gives assurance over installing the right version\(s\).
+Use Git to create a local clone of these repositories.
+Git is preferred over copying the files, because you can repeatedly use it to ensure you get the right version.

 #### 5. Avoiding to install Haskell

-You need Haskell to build an Ampersand compiler.
-For deploying RAP, we use the latest executable Ampersand-compiler for Linux, which is published periodically on the internet.
-This way, Haskell need not be installed
+To build an Ampersand compiler, you need Haskell.
+However, you can also use the latest executable Ampersand-compiler, which is published periodically on [http://ampersandtarski.github.io/](http://ampersandtarski.github.io/).
+This way, you don't need to build Ampersand and you can avoid installing Haskell.

 #### 6. Creating an Ampersand compiler